 List of supplies to make your own wreath

-The steps to make your own wreath
+The steps to make your own wreath and base!

 If you have regular, normal styrofoam wreath you can skip the next 3 steps!
 We live in a small community.
 Not many places to get art supplies.
 Amazon in my other friend.
 But when you can’t wait to make a project, you improvise.